MontaMef/Rocket_Elevators_Controllers/README.md

 the waiting-time.
 To go back, User push Call-Button fixed outside elevators in each floor (excluding first floor) and the algorithm will find the best available elevator to take user back to the first floor.

-Advantage: Reduce the waiting-time
+//Advantage: Reduce the waiting-time
-Disadvantage: This algorithm does not allow users to use elevators in enetnd to go betwwen other floors.
+//Disadvantage: This algorithm does not allow users to use elevators in enetnd to go betwwen other floors.
 Instead, it serves only between first floor and demand floor or between current floor and first floor.

 # Commercial_Controllers(Classic Solution).algo